-What is meant by home care prior to and during SARS-CoV-2/COVID-19 pandemic
+Understanding home care: prior to and during SARS-CoV-2/COVID-19 pandemic

 A novel virus, now known as severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) (causing COVID-19) was first identified in China in December 2019 following report of a cluster of pneumonia cases in Wuhan, Hubei Province; and WHO declared COVID-19 a pandemic on 11 March 2020.
-In less than five months, over 4.8 million people across 216 countries/territories have been infected by COVID-19, with more than 318 900 confirmed deaths (up to 20 May 2020).(1) COVID-19 is now noted by its high transmission ability.(2) COVID-19 is transmitted from person to person through respiratory droplets during coughing. sneezing or talking and from contaminated environment.
-As people can get infected by breathing in droplets from infected persons, keeping of minimum distance between people (at least 2 metres) and social distancing have been recommended.(1) Individuals who are pre- or asymptomatic or showing very mild symptoms can transmit the virus.(3) Asymptomatic transmission is now considered as a distinguishing feature of COVID-19 as compared with other diseases caused by coronaviruses such as severe acute respiratory syndrome (SARS)(4) and this increases the difficulty in controlling its transmission.
-Older people and those with underlying conditions like hypertension, diabetes, cardiovascular diseases, respiratory diseases and cancers are at higher risk of developing severe illness, (5,6) and case fatality ratio increases with age.(7,8) The exponential attack rate has created an unprecedented burden and pressure on many national healthcare systems.(9,10) The lack of effective treatment and vaccine continue to present huge challenges in managing COVID-19.(11)
+In one year, over 7-5 million people across 222 countries/territories have been infected by COVID-19, with more than 1.69 million confirmed deaths (up to 22 December 2020).(1) COVID-19 is now noted by its high transmission ability.(2) COVID-19 is mainly transmitted from person to person through respiratory droplets during coughing, sneezing or talking and from contaminated environment, although airborne transmission indoor could not be ruled out according to the latest evidence.(3) As people can get infected by breathing in droplets from infected persons, keeping of minimum distance between people (at least 2 metres) and social distancing have been recommended.(1) Individuals who are pre- or asymptomatic or showing very mild symptoms can transmit the virus.(4) Asymptomatic and pre-symptomatic transmissions are now considered as distinguishing features of COVID-19 as compared with other diseases caused by coronaviruses such as severe acute respiratory syndrome (SARS)(5) and this increases the difficulty in controlling its transmission.(3) Older people and those with underlying conditions like hypertension, diabetes, cardiovascular diseases, respiratory diseases with age.(8,9) The exponential attack rate has created an unprecedented burden and pressure on many national healthcare systems.(10,11) The lack of effective treatment continues to present huge challenges in managing COVID-19 (12) although immunization programmes with vaccines newly approved for emergency use by national authorities have begun in some countries by end of 2020.(13,14)

 All the above factors highlight the need for strategies to treat the disease in non-institutional home environments and to provide additional care for certain non-infected individuals in home setting.
 Home care during the pandemic has played and continues to play an essential role, but it is particularly difficult, especially for informal care providers with minimal experience in caring for vulnerable family members during a pandemic.
-According to WHO, home care in its usual context outside COVID-19 means high quality and appropriate services aiming to preserve independence and quality of life of individuals; delivered by either formal or informal providers; while maintaining individuals at their own homes with continuum of care.(12,13) Home care is normally for older people, people with chronic conditions or disabilities.
-In the context of COVID-19 however, home care has acquired a different meaning and faces particular challenges.
+Home care in its usual context outside COVID-19 means high quality and appropriate services aiming to preserve independence and quality of life of individuals; delivered by either formal or informal providers; while maintaining individuals at their own homes with continuum of care (15,16); and home care is normally for older people, people with chronic conditions or disabilities.
+In the context of COVID-19 however, home care has acquired new dimensions and faced particular challenges.